msamatdev/msamatdev/README.md

 I am a french student who is passionned by computers.
 I am following a 3 year academic program, the 'BUT Informatique', that covers topics such as Linux, databases, web servers and programming.
 This year, I learnt C, RISC Assembly, JavaScript, jQuery, Java, jUnit, Apache, PostgreSQL, and more.
 Next year, I will be learning cryptography, advanced Java concepts, some JavaScript backend features like <code>await</code>, and Vue.js which is a web development framework.

-Although my studies keeps me busy, I like to learn more languages and tools in my spare time.
-For instance, I recently created a portfolio in Next.js 14, which allowed me to learn this framework, use Tailwind CSS, and write my first lines of backend too.
+Although my studies keep me busy, I like to learn more languages and tools in my spare time.
+For instance, I recently created a portfolio in Next.js 14, which allowed me to learn this framework, use Tailwind CSS, and write my first lines of backend as well.

 I am now:
 <ul>